DIFFICULTY

 - Luxury accommodation in Kathmandu – 1 night on arrival, 1-2 on return.

-- All permits & fees required for the trek duration.
+- All permits & fees required for the guided Everest Base Camp trekking.

 - Flights between Lukla & Kathmandu.